 Best Time to Climb

 For families, the best times to embark on this adventure are during the drier seasons, from June to October and from December to March.
-These periods promise the most favorable weather for climbing and enjoying the breathtaking landscapes.
+These periods promise the most favorable for climbing and enjoying the breathtaking landscapes.

 Choosing the Right Route